 Note: Sedimentation velocity experiments of HdeB alone or in complex with thermally unfolding lactate dehydrogenase (LDH) were performed using an analytical ultracentrifuge.

-3.1) To prepare LDH, dialyze LDH at 4&#176;C overnight against 4 L buffer C (50 mM potassium phosphate, 50 mM NaCl, pH 7.5) and concentrate the protein to approximately 200 &#181;M using centrifugal filter units with a molecular weight cut-off of 30 kDa.
+3.1) To prepare LDH, dialyze LDH at 4ºC overnight against 4 L buffer C (50 mM potassium phosphate, 50 mM NaCl, pH 7.5) and concentrate the protein to approximately 200 mM using centrifugal filter units with a molecular weight cut-off of 30 kDa.

 Note: Careful dialysis of LDH is required as LDH is delivered as ammonium sulfate solution.

-3.2) To remove aggregates, centrifuge LDH for 20 min at 20,000 x g at 4&#176;C. Determine LDH concentration by absorbance at 280 nm (280 nm= 43,680 M-1 cm-1).
-Prepare 50 &#181;l aliquots of LDH and flash-freeze the aliquots for storage.
+3.2) To remove aggregates, centrifuge LDH for 20 min at 20,000 x g at 4ºC.
+Determine LDH concentration by absorbance at 280 nm (280 nm= 43,680 M-1 cm-1).
+Prepare 50 l aliquots of LDH and flash-freeze the aliquots for storage.

-3.3) Incubate 3 &#181;M LDH in the presence and absence of 30 &#181;M HdeB in buffer D (pH 4 and 7, respectively) for 15 min at 41&#176;C.
+3.3) Incubate 3 M LDH in the presence and absence of 30 M HdeB in buffer D (pH 4 and 7, respectively) for 15 min at 41ºC.

 Note: Incubation of LDH at higher temperatures results in its complete aggregation, and no chaperone effect of HdeB can be observed.

 3.4) Let the samples cool down to room temperature.
 Then, load samples into cells containing standard sector shaped 2-channel centerpieces with 1.2 cm path length.
-Load the cells into the ultracentrifuge and equilibrate to 22&#176;C for at least 1 h prior to sedimentation.
+Load the cells into the ultracentrifuge and equilibrate to 22ºC for at least 1 h prior to sedimentation.

-3.5) Spin samples at 22&#176;C and 167,000 x g in the respective rotor for 12 h, and monitor the sedimentation of the protein continuously at 280 nm.
+3.5) Spin samples at 22ºC and 167,000 x g in the respective rotor for 12 h, and monitor the sedimentation of the protein continuously at 280 nm.
 As previously demonstrated, the signal to noise ratio is improved when the transmitted light intensity of each channel is measured rather than absorbance.
 This also improves the quality of subsequent data fitting.

 3.6) Conduct data analysis with SEDFIT (version 15.01b, December 2015), using the continuous c(s) distribution model 17.
 A tutorial describing how to use SEDFIT can be found here: 18.